mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 | Use Skill (I)               |

 ##### Assist (A)
-You make the same test they are making; your Effect becomes Bonus Edge for them to use up to 7 points total from your roll.
+You make the same test they are making; your Effect becomes Bonus Effect for them to use up to 7 points total from your roll.

 ##### Astral Projection (I)